Ukulele: Related instruments

 Ukulele varieties include hybrid instruments such as the guitalele (also called guitarlele), banjo ukulele (also called banjolele), harp ukulele, lap steel ukulele, and the ukelin.
 It is very common to find ukuleles mixed with other stringed instruments because of the number of strings and the easy playing ability.
 There is also an electrically amplified variant of the ukulele.
 The resonator ukulele produces sound by one or more spun aluminum cones (resonators) instead of the wooden soundboard, giving it a distinct and louder tone.
 The Tahitian ukulele, another variant, is usually carved from a single piece of wood, and does not have a hollow soundbox, although the back is open.
 The Tahitian ukulele generally has eight strings made from fishing line, tuned the same as a Hawaiian ukulele in four courses, although the middle two courses are an octave higher than its Hawaiian cousin.
 Inspired by the Tahitian ukulele, there is the Motu Nui variant, from France, which has just four strings made from fishing line and the hole in the back is designed to produce a wah-wah effect.
 Mario Maccaferri invented an automatic chording device for the ukulele, called Chord Master.

 Close cousins of the ukulele include the Portuguese forerunners, the cavaquinho (also commonly known as machete or braguinha) and the slightly larger rajão.
-Other relatives include the Venezuelan cuatro, the Colombian tiple, the timple of the Canary Islands, the Spanish vihuela, the Mexican requinto jarocho, and the Andean charango traditionally made of an armadillo shell.
+Other relatives include the Venezuelan cuatro, the Colombian and North American tiples, the timple of the Canary Islands, the Spanish vihuela, the Mexican requinto jarocho, and the Andean charango traditionally made of an armadillo shell.
 In Indonesia, a similar Portuguese-inspired instrument is the kroncong.

 Uke Bass is close cousin to leona, a traditional bass instrument in son jarocho genre.